 Pictures provide evidence of your experience in an accident and without them, it can be difficult to prove what you say is true.
-Whether you were in a car accident, involved a slip and fall injury or suffered a dog bite you can use your camera to document it.
+Use your camera to document, whether you were in a car accident, involved a slip and fall injury or suffered a dog bite.
 Pictures can show where the accident happened, what happened during the accident if there is video security footage, what may have caused the accident, or who may be at fault.
 Pictures can also show your injuries or damage to your property all of which can be extremely important evidence to support your case.

 What to Do Right After an Accident

 Immediately after an accident, you may not be in any kind of condition to take photos.
 However, if you have a friend who was unharmed with you or someone else who may help—they can take pictures for you.
 If, for example, you are in a minor accident where both parties are relatively unharmed, you can take photos while waiting for medical and police personnel to arrive.
-It’s important to note that you should always make sure that you receive medical attention as soon as possible if you are hurt.
+You should always make sure that you receive medical attention as soon as possible when hurt.
 Even if you feel that you might not be seriously hurt right now, you may suffer from problems tomorrow or next week.